-Tentative Ruling: Because this hearing on an objection to the confirmation of the proposed chapter 13 plan and a motion to dismiss the case was set pursuant to the procedure required by Local Bankruptcy Rule 3015-1(c)(4), the debtor was not required to file a written response.
-If no opposition is offered at the hearing, the court will take up the merits of the objection.
-Below is the court's tentative ruling, rendered on the assumption that there will be no opposition.
+Tentative Ruling: Because less than 28 days' notice of the hearing was given by the creditor, this motion is deemed brought pursuant to Local Bankruptcy Rule 9014-1(f)(2).
+Consequently, the other creditors, the debtor, the trustee, the U.S. Trustee, and any other parties in interest were not required to file a written response or opposition to the motion.
+If any of these potential respondents appear at the hearing and offers opposition to the motion, the court will set a briefing schedule and a final hearing unless there is no need to develop the record further.
+If no opposition is offered at the hearing, the court will take up the merits of the motion.
+Below is the court's tentative ruling, rendered on the assumption that there will be no opposition to the motion.
 Obviously, if there is opposition, the court may reconsider this tentative ruling.